FTC disclosure tour-de-force here. The following article was last updated on Dec 4, 2025 ...

 "Advanced Electronics: The new Bosch radar-based Advanced Rider Assistance Systems (ARAS) features surround sensing technology that adds to rider reassurance while touring or riding in heavy traffic.
 Helping to make riding safer and more convenient, the ARAS system includes: Adaptive Cruise Control (ACC), Forward Collision Warning (FCW) and Blind-Spot Detection (BSD)."

-The introduction of ABS, traction control, IMU and other rider aids point to motorcycles being safer and more capable than ever before.
+The introduction of ABS, traction control, IMU and other rider aids points to motorcycles being safer and more capable than ever before.
 Kawasaki's new technology above is a prime example of how rider aids might help us endure the unavoidably unexpected.
 To monitor and adjust our motorcycle's performance in real-time, for example makes it clear that rider aids can improve things and will likely continue to do so in the future.

 What's Your Take On Motorcycle Rider Aids?